 Your privacy policy should clearly explain why you need a person's information, what you'll do with it, who you share it with, and how long you'll store it.
 This document should answer any questions and concerns your donors might have, explaining your reasons at every step, and it should be easy to understand.

 If you need to comply with a regulation like GDPR, your privacy policy may need to contain some specific details, like your "legal basis" for retaining and processing personal information.
-We're not lawyers, so be sure to consult with competent legal counsel on how various privacy laws apply to your organization.
+(We're not lawyers, so be sure to consult with competent legal counsel on how various privacy laws apply to your organization.)

-2. Consider the Information You Store — and Where You Store It
+Consider the Information You Store — and Where You Store It

 In addition, try to limit who has access to donor data.
 Provide access only to those who need it to do their job and review access privileges regularly.
 The fewer people who have access to sensitive data, the less likely it is to be stolen in the event of a cyberattack.

 Spreadsheets may also present compliance headaches.
-If you need to comply with GDPR, for instance, you need to be able to delete a donor's data upon request — a difficult task if you have a donor's information stored in multiple spreadsheets.
-If you're storing it in a central database like a donor management database, you'll have a much easier time managing your donor data and tracking who has access to it.
+If you need to comply with GDPR, for instance, you need to be able to delete a donor's data upon request — a difficult task if you are storing donor data in multiple spreadsheets.

-3. Evaluate Staff Account Security
+Evaluate Staff Accounts and Security Practices

 Second, look into using single sign-on.
 With single sign-on, your staff and volunteers get one username and password that they can use to log in to many different systems.
 This means fewer usernames and passwords for your team to remember.
 It also means easier account administration and enhanced security: If a staff member's account gets hacked, you can revoke access to all your systems that use single sign-on, all at once.